Burning Season in Laos – Is it Really That Bad?

 Indonesia, Malaysia, and Singapore

-Due to differences in climate and seasons, the burning season in Indonesia (mostly in Sumatra and Kalimantan/Borneo) and in Malaysia (both Peninsular and Borneo) occurs between August and October.
+Due to differences in climate and seasons, the burning season in Indonesia (mostly in Sumatra and Kalimantan/Borneo) and in Malaysia (both Peninsular and Borneo) occur between August and October.

 It is just before the onset of the rainy season.
 Read about Indonesia’s rainy season or specifically about Bali’s rainy season.